- Return to service theme:

 What are the steps to becoming a foster carer?

-- Then you’ll complete background checks including an Enhanced Disclosure through Disclosure Scotland, and we’ll obtain references including one from your GP
+- First you’ll complete background checks including an Enhanced Disclosure through Disclosure Scotland, and we’ll obtain references including one from your GP

 - Next there will be a series of interviews and training to help you understand the responsibility of being a foster carer and all the rewards it will bring you